-To be discharged from the inpatient programme at the NRH, one or more of the following must be true:
+To be discharged from the SIP at the NRH, one or more of the following must be true:

-- 1. The person is deemed to have achieved their identified goals for their admission and therefore received maximum benefit from the inpatient programme. - 2.
+- 1. The person is deemed to have achieved their individual goals and therefore maximum benefit from the inpatient programme. - 2.
 The person has improved to the projected functional level that will allow discharge to another specified environment or service. - 3.
 The person experiences major intervening surgical, medical and/or psychological problems that precludes further benefit from a continuing an intensive inpatient rehabilitation programme. - 4.
-Where the anticipated achievement of goals has not been possible, it may be determined that the person's ongoing rehabilitation needs (as assessed by the inpatient team) can best be met in an alternative environment or service.
-In this case, discharge also involves relevant services being informed and set-up and appropriate care packages arranged.

-- 5. The person is no longer willing to be an active participant in the inpatient programme or chooses to self-discharge. - 6.
+The person's ongoing rehabilitation needs (as assessed by the inpatient team) can best be met in an alternative environment or service.
+In this case, discharge also involves relevant services being informed and set-up and appropriate care packages arranged. - 5.
+The person is no longer willing to be an active participant in the inpatient programme or chooses to self-discharge. - 6.
 The person is non-compliant or unable to comply with programme services.